wsummerhill/FrostBitten/README.md

 ### Lessons Learned

-- If the execution works as expected without errors but doesn't launch the shellcode, you may need to modify the lines on X and X to change the shellcode address length.
-You can uncomment line X to view the decrypted shellcode output in the file "debug-DecryptedScode.txt" to help with this.
+- If the execution works as expected without errors but doesn't launch the shellcode, you may need to modify the lines on 154 and 157 to change the shellcode address length.
+- You can uncomment line 165 to view the decrypted shellcode output in the file "debug-DecryptedScode.txt" to help if the shellcode is being properly decrypted
 - If one .NET assembly works successfully but others fail, you'll have to find other assemblies since I was unable to get many of them to work.
-Working assemblies so far included RegAsm.exe and CasPol.exe.
+	- Working assemblies so far included RegAsm.exe and CasPol.exe.

 -----------------------------------------------------------